nathgoh/custom-intro/README.md

 # Custom Introduction
 My very first app developed using React Native

-To run it (at least on Windows) you need to install Node.js and then do npm --global- in Command Prompt.
+## How to install on Windows
+'''
+Install Node.js
+npm --global expo-cli
-Then you need to navigate to the custom-intro folder and then do expo start.
+Navigate to the custom-intro folder expo start
+'''